 Then the album was yanked back into the growing power of Christian fundamentalism with two tracks sampling American preachers.
 In Help Me Somebody a revivalist black padre asks us to “take a good look at yourself / And see if you’re the kind of person that God wants you to be”.
 The next track The Jezebel Spirit samples an exorcist at work, laughingly creepily before launching into his spiel: “Spirit of destruction / Spirit of grief / I bind you with chains of iron.”
 It was powerful nonsense (no surprise The Exorcist was one of the most memorable films of the era).
 It was also great music and electrifyingly liberating to a teenager losing his faith in Holy Catholic Ireland.
 All this just in side one.

-Side two is the weaker side.
+Side two is not as strong.
 Because I have an early version of the album I still have the song “Qu’ran” – which features samples of Qur’anic recital- as the opening track on that side.
 When the album was re-released a year later it was removed at the request of the Islamic Council of Great Britain.
 If Eno/Byrne’s warning about the dangers of Christian Fundamentalism were ahead of its time, so was the dangers of Islamic Fundamentalism, with Islam still a weak force in England at the time.
 Nonetheless the artists agreed to the Council’s request.
 The two Yunis songs Regiment and The Carrier stayed as did A Secret Life, more Arabic sampling from Samira Tewfik, another Lebanese woman better known for her specialist singing in Jordanian Bedouin dialect.
-All the while Eno and Byrne superimpose their own version of Western electronica on these samples of world music.
+All the while Eno and Byrne superimpose their own version of Western electronica on these samples.